mirakhiat/loan-approval-classification-ml/README.md

 The models were evaluated using Accuracy, ROC Curves, AUC Scores, Confusion Matrices, and K-Fold Cross Validation.

-The Random Forest model achieved approximately 78.8% accuracy on the validation dataset.
+Several machine learning models were compared throughout the project.
+Among the evaluated models, MLP achieved the highest validation accuracy (81.4%), while Random Forest also demonstrated strong performance with a validation accuracy of 80.5% and a test AUC score of approximately 0.875.

 The project is implemented in Python using Jupyter Notebook.

 Files included:

-- loan_approval_classification.ipynb
+* loan_approval_classification.ipynb
-- loan_approval_classification_report.pdf
+* loan_approval_classification_report.pdf

 Note: The original dataset is not included in this repository due to its size.